MariusMeiners/MariusMeiners/README.md

 I'm a software developer and economics student based in Dortmund, Germany
 mostly working with:
 - javascript
+- typescript
 - react
 - react-native

-currently learning golang and typescript 😊
+currently learning golang 😊

 you can get in touch with my via email 📧 at marius@meiners.dev